biomarkersParkinson/paradigma/docs/tsdf_dbpd_schemas.md

-# TSDF fields in Digital Biomarkers for Parkinson's Disease (`DBPD`) schemas
+# TSDF fields in Digital Biomarkers for Parkinson's Disease (`paradigma`) schemas

 ## Mandatory fields

-This is a preliminary list of mandatory fields (to be shaped into schemas) that are used in the `DBPD` project.
+This is a preliminary list of mandatory fields (to be shaped into schemas) that are used in the `paradigma` project.
 The list will be updated based on the upcoming discussions.

 | Field                      | Type         | Description                                                                       |
 |----------------------------|--------------|-----------------------------------------------------------------------------------|